ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     `local lightTemplate = script:GetCustomProperty("Light")`

     * `lightTemplate` is the name of our variable.
 Remember we want to keep our names straightforward.
-Because we will be using this variable to spawn template we just made, we’re going to call it `lightTemplate`.
+Because we will be using this variable to spawn template we just made, we're going to call it `lightTemplate`.

-    * `script:GetCustomProperty("Light")` tells the script to look for our scripts custom property called “**Light**” which references our `LightTemplate` object in **Project Content**.
+    * `script:GetCustomProperty("Light")` tells the script to look for our scripts custom property called "**Light**" which references our `LightTemplate` object in **Project Content**.

 8. Now we need to tell the script to spawn `lightTemplate` when the player interacts with the switch and where to spawn it.